edgedb/easy-edgedb/chapter1/index.md

 You just made your first query in EdgeDB.
 Now type `\quit` to escape the REPL and get back to the command line.

-So now let's take a look at the schema so we can create our `Person` type.
+So now let's take a look at the schema so we can create our `NPC` type.
 The CLI has already let us know that the schema is inside the `\edgedb\dbschema` directory, so go inside there and look for a file called `default.esdl`.
 This is your schema.
 At the moment, all it holds is a module called `default`:

 ```sdl
 module default {